 - Ramona Singer $500,000 per season

-The cast of The Great British Baking Show are rolling in the dough.
+The cast of The Great British Baking Show is rolling in the dough.
 No, but seriously, they are making a pretty penny for their time on the show.
-The judges and the contestants however make quite a bit different amounts of money.
+The judges and the contestants, however make quite a bit different amounts of money.

 - Scouser Paul’s contract is for £1.2 over three years (that’s $1.6 million US)